googleapis/api-linter/docs/rules/0162/tag-revision-request-name-field.md

 # Tag Revision requests: Name field

-This rule enforces that all Tag Revision methods have a `string name` field in the request message, as mandated in [AIP-162][].
+This rule enforces that all Tag Revision methods have a `string resource_name` field in the request message, as mandated in [AIP-162][].

 ## Details

-This rule looks at any message matching `Tag*RevisionRequest` and complains if either the `name` field is missing or it has any type other than `string`.
+This rule looks at any message matching `Tag*RevisionRequest` and complains if either the `resource_name` field is missing or it has any type other than `string`.

 ## Examples